OKX Friends Issue 03 | Dialogue with Ni Da: From 0 to 1 of Chinese Influencers, Methodology Revealed

 First, sincerity is the most important.
 Whether to yourself or your followers, you must remain sincere.
 Every piece of content I publish is based on my investment decisions, and this attitude makes the content more valuable and easier to gain trust.

 Third, patience and perseverance are crucial.
 Success cannot be achieved overnight; I spent three years publishing 180,000 tweets, investing a lot of time and energy.
-If you only pursue traffic or profits, it will be hard to persist.
+If you only pursue traffic or profit, it will be hard to persist.

 Fourth, continuous learning and growth are essential.
 The market is changing, and knowledge needs to be updated constantly.
 I have moved from on-chain data to macroeconomics and then to multidimensional integration, always learning new methods.